nabinthapaa/lf-database/README.md

 fellowship.

 ## About
-All the code done during the assignment and classwork are seperated in the folders with their respective day number.
+All codes done during the assignments and classworks are seperated in the folders with their respective day number.

-The project are done using PostgreSQL.
+These projects are done using PostgreSQL.